Table Of Contents

 I fully intend to update the review as newer knee pads come out and to continue helping anyone looking for a new pair.

-Obviously, knee pads were not the only thing we found misinformation about and if you explore the website you will find reviews on tile saws, tile cutters and all sorts of tiling accessories like steam mops for cleaning tiles.
+Obviously, knee pads were not the only thing we found misinformation about and if you explore the website you will find reviews on tile saws, and all sorts of tiling accessories like steam mops for cleaning tiles.

 Over time we hope to raise the awareness of knee health and the importance of listening to any warning signs of impending problems that can be arising.